History of Nashville, Tennessee in Timeline

 On June 26, 2015, Megan Barry, then a council member, officiated at the city's first same-sex wedding.

-September 25, 2015: Megan Barry Elected as First Female Mayor
+September 25, 2015: Megan Barry elected first female mayor

 On September 25, 2015, Nashville elected its first female mayor, Megan Barry.

-As of October 2015, city figures indicated that over $2 billion in real estate projects were underway or projected to begin in 2016.
+As of October 2015, city figures indicated that there was more than $2 billion in real estate projects underway or projected to start in 2016.

-In 2015, Forbes put Nashville as the fourth Best City for White Collar Jobs, and Business Facilities' 11th Annual Rankings report named Nashville the number one city for Economic Growth Potential.
+In 2015, Business Facilities' 11th Annual Rankings report named Nashville the number one city for Economic Growth Potential.

 In 2015, the American Jewish community in Nashville numbered about 8,000, plus 2,000 Jewish college students.

-In 2015, the Nashville Sounds left Herschel Greer Stadium and moved to First Horizon Park.
+In 2015, the Nashville Sounds left Herschel Greer Stadium and moved to First Horizon Park, a new ballpark built on the site of the former Sulphur Dell ballpark.

 According to the 2016 American Community Survey, 78.1% of working Nashville residents commuted by driving alone.
-Nashville averaged 1.72 cars per household in 2016.
+About 6.7% of working Nashville residents worked at home.
+The city of Nashville averaged 1.72 cars per household in 2016, compared to a national average of 1.8 per household.

 2016: Nashville Golf Open

-From 2016, the Nashville Golf Open is part of the Web.com Tour
+From 2016, Nashville hosted the Nashville Golf Open as part of the Web.com Tour.

-In 2016, Nashville ranked seventh nationally in terms of attractiveness to real estate investors, according to a survey by PricewaterhouseCoopers and the Urban Land Institute.
+In 2016, Nashville ranked seventh nationally in attractiveness to real estate investors, according to a survey by PricewaterhouseCoopers and the Urban Land Institute.

 2016: Predators Conference Championship

-In 2017, Nashville had the third-fastest-growing metropolitan economy in the United States.
+In 2017, Nashville had the third-fastest-growing metropolitan economy in the United States, adding an average of 100 people a day to its population.

 2017: City of Nashville Pension Fund Stake in CoreCivic

-On January 18, 2018, the CabaRay, a performing venue owned by Ray Stevens, opened its doors in West Nashville.
+On January 18, 2018, the CabaRay, a performing venue owned by Ray Stevens, opened in West Nashville.
+It offers dinner, a show, a piano bar, and a gift shop.

 March 6, 2018: Mayor Barry Resigns

-On March 6, 2018, Mayor Barry resigned from her position due to felony charges related to the misuse of public funds, leading to a special election.
+On March 6, 2018, Mayor Barry resigned from her position due to felony charges related to the misuse of public funds, prompting a special election.

-On May 1, 2018, voters rejected Let's Move Nashville, a referendum aimed at funding an $8.9 billion mass transit system, by a 2 to 1 margin.
+On May 1, 2018, voters rejected Let's Move Nashville, a proposal to fund an $8.9 billion mass transit system, by a 2 to 1 margin.

 In May 2018, AllianceBernstein pledged to build a private client office in Nashville by mid-2019.

-On May 24, 2018, David Briley won the special election with just over 54% of the vote, becoming the 70th mayor of Nashville after a ruling by the Tennessee Supreme Court set the election date.
+On May 24, 2018, David Briley won the special election, becoming the 70th mayor of Nashville after serving as Vice Mayor and Acting Mayor.

 November 2018: Amazon Announces Operations Center in Nashville

-In November 2018, Amazon announced its plans to build an operations center in the Nashville Yards development, which would serve as the hub for their Retail Operations division.
+In November 2018, Amazon announced its plans to construct an operations center in the Nashville Yards development, which would serve as the hub for their Retail Operations division.

-As of 2018, Nashville has made national headlines for its 'homelessness crisis' with between 2,300 and 20,000 Nashvillians estimated to be homeless.
+As of 2018, Nashville has made national headlines for its "homelessness crisis", with between 2,300 and 20,000 Nashvillians being homeless.

-In 2018, an expansion plan for WeGo Public Transit that included use of bus rapid transit and light rail service was rejected by voters.
+In 2018, Nashville voters rejected an expansion plan that included bus rapid transit and light rail service.

 2018: Predators Division Championship